oiraqi/paradigms/P2-Integration/README.md

   - higher performance

 ## Examples
-- Getting the weather of a given city from specialized providers (Yahoo!, BBC, ...) --> Richer functionality: you don't have data to do it yourself!
+- Getting the weather of a given city from specialized providers, such as Yahoo!
+Weather --> Richer functionality: you don't have the necessary data to do it yourself!
 - Translating text using a specialized service, such as Google Translate --> Richer functionality: you don't have the algorithms and data to do it yourself!
 - Inversing large matrices using a specialized service --> Higher performance: you may not have the necessary processing power!